-Q: What affects APR?
-A: Credit score, loan amount, term length, down payment, and fees.
+Q: What affects auto loan APR in Texas?
+A: Credit score, loan amount, term, vehicle type, down payment, and lender policies.

 |